AndrewJohnBenjamin/movie-book/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 Only a basic e2e exists for this project - It is the default ootb one provided by the angular cli.
 This is due to the application querying a public api that is not controlled by itself.
 Therefore the content of the pages could change at any point.
-A future improvement could be to provide a stable mock api that the test can run against but it is beyond the scope of this innitial version
+A future improvement could be to provide a stable mock api that the e2e tests can run against; but it is beyond the scope of this innitial version

 ## Further help